bricard/training/readMe.md

 3/ Backbone

 4/ CORS enabled Server built with:
-Node or more specifically express for the server part.
+Node or more specifically express for the server part.</br>
-Redis for Database: Add-on on Heroku. nohm. url and body-parser.
+Redis for Database: Add-on on Heroku./br nohm. url and body-parser.
 newrelic: Add-on to Heroku to monitor, troubleshoot, and tune production web applications.